 The main job of an underwriter (the person in charge of reviewing your application) is to analyze how much of a risk each business poses.
+Some businesses, like collection agencies, firearms dealers, and nutraceutical merchants tend to present higher risk than others.
 Quite naturally, credit card processors don’t want to cover the cost of a significant number of chargebacks from a client.

 For that reason, the first step in the process involves checking that the nutraceutical merchant is above board, and that their business is stable and operated within the relevant laws and regulations.